Finally – normal life can resume. Goodbye children (*grins maniacally at school gates*), hello long-lamented social life!

 Legally Blonde, Wycombe Swan, Mon 25 – Sat 30 Sept

-I took my mum to a production of Legally Blonde last year and we both hooted our way through it, it was much funnier than I thought it would be.
-This new show has a celeb cast – Rita Simons (Roxy Mitchell in BBC’s EastEnders) Lucie Jones (Eurovision UK representative 2017) and the delicious Bill Ward (James Barton in Emmerdale, Charlie Stubbs in Coronation Street) as Professor Callahan.
+I took my mum to see Legally Blonde last year and we both hooted our way through it, it was much funnier than I thought it would be.
+The current show has a celeb cast – Rita Simons (Roxy Mitchell in BBC’s EastEnders) Lucie Jones (Eurovision UK representative 2017) and the delicious Bill Ward (James Barton in Emmerdale, Charlie Stubbs in Coronation Street) as Professor Callahan.
+I went to see this new production with my daughter and we both loved it, read my review here.
 Grab a group of girlies and go have a giggle.

 Windsor Fringe Festival, Sat 23 Sept – Sat 7 Oct